SacredData/hyper-music/pages/Musicians.md

 ### During the Performance

 Audio data is analyzed and logged in real-time by the SM software.
-This analysis and logging data is saved to the SM's data storage backend, retained indefinately for the purposes of training the SM machine learning implementations.
+This analysis and logging data is saved to the SM's data storage backend, retained indefinitely for the purposes of training the SM machine learning implementations.

 ### After the Performance